-For this particular lunch I was also a way of indulging my new-found love of avocados.
-It was something that could be eaten relatively mess-free, grabbing forkfuls between meetings, answering emails and rounds of MarioKart (clearly the latter being the most important).
-But also something that was more exciting than just some ham and cheese between a couple of slices of bread that got squished in my bag.
+This ham and avocado salad is also a great way to indulge our new national obsessions with the avocado.
+It is something that could be eaten relatively mess-free, grabbing forkfuls between meetings, answering emails and rounds of office gossip.
+But also something that is more exciting than just some ham and cheese between a couple of slices of bread that got squished in your bag.

-This lunch was created using the things that were in my fridge at the time, so it’s an original to The Usual Saucepans.
+This lunch was created using the leftovers from my fridge, although you can of course buy them intentionally for this recipe.
 It makes enough to have lunch for one and for that one not to be getting the munchies again about half three.

 Start by preparing your toppings.
 Peel and deseed your avocado, then slice it into chunks.
 Chop the pepper (or peppers, if you’re using bits of different colours) into something that’s roughly ‘two bites’ in size.
 Using your fingers, take your ham and tear it up, using the natural grain of the meat to determine where it rips, into small chunks.